Three years full-time.

 The aim of the sociology joint programme is to produce well informed sociologists who can develop sociologically informed arguments.

 Typical course content will follow the below format, with some optional modules being available subject to appropriate student numbers and specialist staff availability

-Level 4 All Mandatory Criminology and Sociology Modules Plus 2 optional modules from the level 4 (Year 1) options below.
+Level 4 All mandatory and requisite modules Plus 1 criminology and 1 sociology module from the level 4 (Year 1) options below.

-Level 6 All Mandatory Modules Plus 2 optional Criminology modules Plus 2 optional Sociology modules from the level 6 (Year 3) options below.
+Level 6 All mandatory modules Plus 2 optional criminology modules Plus 2 optional sociology modules from the level 6 (Year 3) options below.